gnarzilla/deadmesh/README.md

 └────────┴────────┴───────────┴───────────┴─────────────────┘
 ```

-The framing layer handles sync recovery — if magic bytes are lost mid-stream, the state machine re-synchronizes automatically.
+The framing layer handles sync recovery, if magic bytes are lost mid-stream, the state machine re-synchronizes automatically.

+See [ARCHITECTURE.md](docs/ARCHITECTURE.md) for LoRa to socket abstraction layer.

 ### Protocol Detection